US to send $100M in additional military aid to Ukraine - NewsBreak

 US to send $100M in additional military aid to Ukraine

 The State Department and Pentagon announced the military funding in statements Tuesday evening.
-The money will go towards Javelin anti-armor systems, according to Pentagon press secretary John Kirby.
+The money will go toward Javelin anti-armor systems, according to Pentagon press secretary John Kirby.

 “I have authorized, pursuant to a delegation from the President earlier today, the immediate drawdown of security assistance valued at up to $100 million to meet Ukraine’s urgent need for additional anti-armor systems,” Blinken said in a statement.